dqops/dqo/docs/dqo-concepts/data-observability.md

 ![Column-level Observability status](https://dqops.com/docs/images/concepts/data-observability/column-level-observability-status1.png){ loading=lazy; width="1200px" }

-The two blocks at the top of the screen display the last 15 results from the checks on two schema categories:
+The two blocks at the top of the screen display the last 15 results from two checks in the schema category:

 - **Verify if the column exists** ([daily_column_exists](../checks/column/schema/column-exists.md#daily-column-exists) check)
 - **Verify if the column data type has changed** ([daily_column_type_changed](../checks/column/schema/column-type-changed.md#daily-column-type-changed) check)

-Below, there are line graphs that show anomalies in distinct count and null percentage:
+Below, there are line graphs that show anomalies in distinct count and nulls percent:

+- **Distinct count anomaly** ([daily_distinct_count_anomaly](../checks/column/uniqueness/distinct-count-anomaly.md#daily-distinct-count-anomaly) check)
 - **Null percent anomaly** ([daily_nulls_percent_anomaly](../checks/column/nulls/nulls-percent-anomaly.md#daily-nulls-percent-anomaly) check)
-- **Distinct count anomaly** ([daily_distinct_count_anomaly](../checks/column/uniqueness/distinct-count-anomaly.md#daily-distinct-count-anomaly) check)

 At the bottom of the screen, there is a column chart summarizing data quality issues for the selected column.